letsencrypt/boulder/test/challsrv/README.md

 To disable a challenge type, set the bind address to `""`.
 E.g.:

 * To run HTTP-01 only: `challsrv -dns01 ""`
-* TO run DNS-01 only: `chalsrv -http01 ""`
+* To run DNS-01 only: `chalsrv -http01 ""`

 ### Management Interface

-_Note: These examples assume the default management interface of `:8056`.
+_Note: These examples assume the default management interface of `:8056`_

 Adding an HTTP-01 challenge response for the token `"aaaa"` with the content `"bbbb"`:

-    `curl -X POST -d '{"token":"aaaa", "content":"bbbb"}' localhost:8056/add-http01`
+    curl -X POST -d '{"token":"aaaa", "content":"bbbb"}' localhost:8056/add-http01

 Deleting an HTTP-01 challenge response for the token `"aaaa"`:

-    `curl -X POST -d '{"token":"aaaa"}' localhost:8056/del-http01`
+    curl -X POST -d '{"token":"aaaa"}' localhost:8056/del-http01

-Adding a DNS-01 TXT challenge for the host `"_acme-challenge.example.com."`: with the value `"bbbb"`:
+Adding a DNS-01 TXT challenge for the host `"_acme-challenge.example.com."` with the value `"bbbb"`:

-    `curl -X POST -d '{"host":"_acme-challenge.example.com.", "value":"bbbb"}' localhost:8056/set-txt`
+    curl -X POST -d '{"host":"_acme-challenge.example.com.", "value":"bbbb"}' localhost:8056/set-txt

 Deleting a DNS-01 TXT challenge for the host `"_acme-challenge.example.com."`:

-    `curl -X POST -d '{"host":"_acme-challenge.example.com."}' localhost:8056/clear-txt`
+    curl -X POST -d '{"host":"_acme-challenge.example.com."}' localhost:8056/clear-txt

 ## The `test/challsrv` package

-The `test/challsrv` package can be used as a library by another program to avoid needing to manage an external `challsrv` or use the HTTP based management interface.
+The `test/challsrv` package can be used as a library by another program to avoid needing to manage an external `challsrv` binary or use the HTTP based management interface.
 This is used by the Boulder `load-generator` command to manage its own in-process HTTP-01 challenge server.

 ### Usage